IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ## Setup

-In order to specify if filtering is enabled and which filtering mode should be used, the `{ComponentTitle}` exposes the following properties - `AllowFiltering`, `AllowAdvancedFiltering`, `FilterMode` and `Filterable`.
+In order to specify if filtering is enabled and which filtering mode should be used, the `{ComponentName}` exposes the following properties - `AllowFiltering`, `AllowAdvancedFiltering`, `FilterMode` and `Filterable`.

 Property `AllowFiltering` enables you to specify the following options:
 - **false** - the filtering for the corresponding grid will be disabled.
 This is the default value.